melioristic/wat_bal/README.md

     - Select Open Folder, Browse to the directory water_bal_python.
     - The folder should contain Pipfile and Pipfile.lock
     - Go to Terminal at the top and select new terminal
-    - Terminal will open at the bottom, Run the command "pipenv install"
+    - Terminal will open at the bottom, Run the command `pipenv install`
     - This step may take some time and the internet connection is required
     - Restart the VSCode.
 Now on the lef side of blue colored bottom bar you can see the python version adn in bracket name of the folder along with pipenv. ('wat_bal_python:pipenv')